allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

         }
 ```

-That's for sure much more code than with the JavaScript example, but don't forget that the Elm version renders HTML, not just logs in the console ;)
+That's for sure much more code than with the JavaScript example, but don't forget that the Elm version renders HTML, not just logs in the console.
+And all this with type safety!

-As always, an [Ellie](https://ellie-app.com/7Q9svdqRGa1/1) is publicly available so you can play around with the code.
+As always, an [Ellie](https://ellie-app.com/7Q9svdqRGa1/2) is publicly available so you can play around with the code.

 [Elm Architecture]: https://guide.elm-lang.org/architecture/
 [Http package]: http://package.elm-lang.org/packages/elm-lang/http/latest/Http